Maine Court Records

 Can I Get a Misdemeanor Removed from a Record in Maine?

-Class D and Class E crimes, which are considered misdemeanors in Maine, cannot be removed from criminal history records in Maine.
-However, for persons who have been granted a full and free pardon by the governor, criminal history records will no longer be public.
+Class D and Class E crimes, which are considered misdemeanors in Maine, cannot be removed from criminal history records.
+However, for persons to whom the governor has granted a full and free pardon, criminal history records may no longer be public.

 Youthful offenders, no less than 18 years old and not up to 21 years old at the time of conviction, may apply to make their criminal records confidential.
-To be eligible for a confidential court order, such persons must:
+To be eligible for a confidential court order, such persons may fulfill these requirements:

 - Apply four years after the completion of their sentence